mleung5/mushroom-app-v4/README.md

 ```

 To run the deploy app action, add the following to code commit comment:
-* Add `/run-deploy-app` to the commit message to re-deploy the frontend and backend (this is done outside the container)
+* Add `/run-deploy-app` to the commit message to re-deploy the frontend and backend (do this outside the container)

 ### ML Component Changes